torres-alexis/GeneLab_Data_Processing/RNAseq/Pipeline_GL-DPPD-7101_Versions/GL-DPPD-7101-F.md

 - Added the 'osdAccession' parameter used for processing OSDR datasets, fixing runsheet generation issues

 - Added the 'isaArchivePath' parameter as another input option to process OSDR datasets

+- DGE R script now uses parallel processing where possible using BiocParallel and DESeq parameters

+- ERCCnorm steps were removed from the pipeline documentation.
+ERCC-normalized data are still available upon request.

 ---